Quickstart

 action: redact

-For a local or self-hosted gateway, export the provider key in your shell:
+For a local gateway, export the provider credential in your shell:

 providers: